 But, every day ends with an incredible display of color in the sky!

-Our VERY FIRST stop after leaving the airport’s car rental facility was Taco Bell, Kylee’s favorite restaurant.
-When she was hospitalized during Christmas of 2013 (shortly after we arrived in Tembagapura), she had dreams of Taco Bell that left her in tears because she wanted a chalupa so badly.
+Our VERY FIRST stop after leaving the airport’s car rental facility was Taco Bell.
+When Kylee was hospitalized during Christmas of 2013 (shortly after we arrived in Tembagapura), she had dreams of Taco Bell that left her in tears because she wanted a chalupa so badly.
 She, FINALLY, got her chalupa!

 Another silver-lining to Phoenix’s sweltering summers – swimming!